 Located in the Thiruvananthapuram district of Kerala, Varkala’s North cliff is perched right next to the Arabian sea coast giving it the most beautiful natural setting from dusk to dawn.
-Away from the hectic city life, Varkala is easily one of the most picturesque and peaceful getaways that a traveler should experience at least once in his/her lifetime.
+Away from the hectic city life, Varkala is easily one of the most picturesque and peaceful getaways that a traveller should experience at least once in his/her lifetime.
 You visit Varkala once and you would want to come here again.

 Varkala: An Overview

 |Best time to Visit

 |Budget for 3 days & 2 nights

 Thiruvananthapuram International is the nearest airport (55kms).

-Varkala-Sivagiri railway station is well connected to other parts of India.
+Varkala-Sivagiri railway station is well connected to other parts of India

-Regular buses ply from the neighbouring states to Kollam (37kms).
+Regular buses ply from the neighbouring states to Kollam (37kms)

 Where to Stay in Varkala?

-|Varkala has stays that suit all kinds of travelers.
+Varkala has stayed that suits all kinds of travellers.
 From budget rooms to luxury cottages, you can pick the place that suits your budget.
 There are a couple of hostels too for all you backpackers.
-Without a doubt, Varkala is easily on of the safest places I have ever come across.
-The people here are very chirpy and don’t bother you unless you need any help which is another reason why it is preferred by solo female travelers across the world because you never feel unwelcome and it’s always pleasant.
+Without a doubt, Varkala is easily one of the safest places I have ever come across.
+The people here are very chirpy and don’t bother you unless you need any help which is another reason why it is preferred by solo female travellers across the world because you never feel unwelcome and it’s always pleasant.

-If you are looking to stay on the cliff, from Bamboo Village and Kerala Bamboo House to Clafouti and Black Beach resort, there are just so many options you can choose from and, if you are looking for some exquisite luxury there’s always the Taj Gateway Hotel Janardhanapuram or B’Canti Boutique Beach Resort.
-You can even check for the resorts that are south cliff or in Odayam beach for a beautiful, secluded getaway.
+If you are looking to stay on the cliff, from Bamboo Village and Kerala Bamboo House to Clafouti and Black Beach Resort, there are just so many options you can choose from and, if you are looking for some exquisite luxury there’s always the Taj Gateway Hotel Janardhanapuram or B’Canti Boutique Beach Resort.
+You can even check for the resorts that are on south cliff or in Odayam beach for a beautiful, secluded getaway.

-What all to do in Varkala
+Things to do in Varkala

 Ideally speaking, just do nothing!
 And you’ll know why I’m saying this the minute you get there.
 Just sit around on the beach, soak up some sun, go for a swim or grab your favourite drink sitting on the cliff and just admire the beauty that is Varkala.

 If you’re wishing to escape the crowds a little more, head south to the Black Beach which gets its name from the glistening black soil that decorates its shore and this one’s much quieter and less crowded, perfect for relaxing.

 North of Varkala Beach is Papanasam beach which is famous as it is believed that a dip in these holy waters will wash away all your sins.
-A lot of Hindu’s come down here to perform annual rights for departed souls making this place religiously important as well.
+A lot of Hindus come down here to perform annual rights for departed souls making this place religiously important as well.

 There are many places that provide surfing and cooking lessons in case you are in the mood to learn something new.
 If the weather permits you can go parasailing, jumping straight off the cliff too!
-There’s a lot in-store for all you adrenaline junkies out there.
+There’s a lot in store for all you adrenaline junkies out there.